-Brad later returned to aviation as one of the original executives of Aspen Avionics, a venture-backed cockpit display manufacturer, where he was responsible for creating and building the emerging company’s brand and overall marketing presence.
-Next, he was given responsibility for all product strategy at Aspen and led the definition and rollout of the company’s groundbreaking Connected Panel product line, which has revolutionized the synchronization of data in the cockpit.
+Brad returned to aviation as one of the original executives of Aspen Avionics, a venture-backed cockpit display manufacturer, where he was responsible for creating and building the company’s brand and product strategy.
+He led the definition and rollout of Aspen Avionics’ groundbreaking Connected Panel product line, which has revolutionized the synchronization of data in the cockpit.

 A certificated private pilot and an avid drone pilot, Brad advocates for the safe integration of next-generation aircraft into existing global flight operations through various industry efforts.
 In January 2021, Brad received an appointment to a seat on the FAA’s Advanced Aviation Advisory Committee.
 He also Chairs the National Business Aviation Association’s Emerging Technology Committee and the ASTM Subcommittee F46.06 on Autonomous and Electric Aircraft Maintenance Personnel.
 While serving on the ASTM Committee F38 on Unmanned Aircraft Systems, he led standards development teams related to continued airworthiness and technician training qualifications.

 Brad now lives in Salt Lake City where Robotic Skies’ team has established its operational headquarters.

 Josh Nattress, Vice President, Operations oversees all of Robotic Skies operations as well as direct the operation of its global service center network.
 Josh also directs Robotic Skies quality assurance culture and programs to ensure the company’s customers of the highest quality service and documented compliance with UAS regulations.